OctopusDeploy/People/Data-Engineering/L3-Senior-Data-Engineer.md

 ## 🌱 Teaching and Mentoring

-- I consistently help new hires, business users and data and software engineers to "level up" and become more proficient over time
+- I consistently help new hires, business users and data and software engineers to "level up" and become more proficient over time.
-- I am fuelling my team's desire to learn about data engineering
+- I am fuelling my team's desire to learn about data engineering.

 <details>
 <summary>Examples</summary>

-- I assisted a person who made a QRF request to self-serve so they can manage their own needs when it comes to data
+- I assisted a person who made a QRF request to self-serve so they can manage their own needs when it comes to data.
 - I was buddy to a new team member and helped them navigate our systems and culture.
 - I shared useful videos/blogs/papers that helped people understand more about data and analytics.
 - I saw an opportunity to train others and my peers on an aspect of the data platform, I ran a knowledge sharing session.